prebid/prebid.github.io/adops/setting-up-prebid-multi-format-in-dfp.md

 ## Step 3.
 Add Line Items and Creatives for each Media Type

-Because of the way multi-format support works in Prebid.js, for each price bucket, you will need to set up line items for each of the following formats:
+Multi-format ad units which support native require at least two distinct sets of line items and creatives:

-+ One for [banner and outstream video][bannerAdSetup].
++ One for [banners and outstream video][bannerAdSetup].
 Banners and outstream videos will serve into a DFP banner creative.

 + One for [native][nativeAdSetup].
-Native ads will serve into a native creative with native format and styles
+Native ads will serve into a native creative with native format and styles.

 ### Banner/Outstream